Information for Bachelor's and Master's students

 - enable deeper insight into the discipline's scientific background (such that you are able to think in terms of relations, to situate new scientific content in broader contexts, to independently and critically analyze scientific findings, to act independently on a didactic and methodical basis, to work in a team and, not least, to be creative),

 - have a general educational character,

 - serve the purposes of personality development (self and social competencies),

 - secure you knowledge and qualifications specifically geared towards your professional future.

-- 4 ECTS in the other mathematical master’s programs and the bachelor's programs about to be phased out (FPSO 2007 and 2013).
+- 4 ECTS in the other mathematical Master’s programs and the Bachelor's programs about to be phased out (FPSO 2007 and with amendments of 2013).

-The necessary ECTS can be acquired from a broad range of courses (taking into consideration, where applicable, the maximum frequency of applying for credits).
+The necessary ECTS can be acquired from a broad range of courses.
+Regularely offered courses at TUM can be found in your Curriculum.